STAT545-UBC-hw-2018-19/hw05-fjbasedow/Factor and figure management/HW05-Factor_and_figure_management.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-Oceania is gone as a level, the number of countries is reduced and the number of rows is the same as before.
+Oceania is gone as a level and the number of levels of `country` is reduced as well.

 We can also use `fct_drop` to drop specifically only the levels from continent, but leave the rest intact?